okaforoa/covid19-azure-data-engineering-project/README.md

 ## Introduction

-Hello, I'm a passionate learner who recently completed an extensive course on Azure Data Factory, led by Ramesh Retnasamy.
+Hello, I'm a Data Engineer who recently completed an extensive course on Azure Data Factory, led by Ramesh Retnasamy.
 This course was a deep dive into the world of data integration and transformation using Azure's robust services, culminating in a practical project on Covid-19 prediction and reporting.
 Here, I share my experiences, learnings, and outcomes from this transformative learning journey.

 ## What I Learned